Understand how to adapt a recipe to fit your pan size and shape – a simple maths and you’re ready to roll!

 3. What to do when it comes to eggs?
 If you have to, for example, half the 3 large eggs used in the recipe, you can either beat the eggs and use half the quantity by weight (use the rest for your omelette 🙂 ), or you replace them with 2 regular eggs.

-Once you understand the mathematics behind it, you don’t have to remember the formulae actually, you can just take out your calculator and divide the volume of the new pan by old pan and get your factor (works for different height pans too).
+Now you know how to adapt a recipe to fit your pan size and shape.
+Once you understand the mathematics behind it, you don’t have to remember the formulae actually.
+You can just take out your calculator and divide the volume of the new pan by old pan and get your factor.
+This works for different height pans too.
 Use some basic intelligence to round off numbers wherever possible to make life easier.

 Happy baking 🙂